DavidMaliglowka/DavidMaliglowka.github.io/index.md

 # Design Engineer | Shipping Products for the Internet

-Currently building ScriptClip.
-Previously at Monarch Nascent & <a href="https://www.startengine.com/">StartEngine</a>.
+Currently at Monarch Nascent.
+Previously at <a href="https://www.startengine.com/">StartEngine</a>.

 ## Projects:
 * <a href="/projects/promptcost">Prompt Cost</a>